Solving a Toy Earthquake Location Problem Using a Genetic Algorithm

 Introduction

-In this article, I walk through the earthquake location problem and demonstrate how to solve it using a Genetic Algorithm.
-If you are unfamiliar with the basics of Genetic Algorithms, check this post first: Genetic Algorithm: a highly robust inversion scheme for geophysical applications.
+In this article I walk through the earthquake location problem and solve it with a GA.
+If you’re new to Genetic Algorithms, start here first: Genetic Algorithm: a highly robust inversion scheme for geophysical applications.

 import os